 Help us keep improving Nutmeg

-If you’re interested in helping Nutmeg continue to imagine products that improve your life today, give you more confidence in the future, and which are better for the world, go to your preference centre and make sure your ‘Surveys and feedback polls’ option is on.
+If you want to help us imagine products that improve your life today and improve the world of tomorrow, go to your preference centre and make sure your ‘Surveys and feedback polls’ option is on.

 As with all investing, your capital is at risk.
 The value of your portfolio with Nutmeg can go down as well as up and you may get back less than you invest.